yetanalytics/flint/doc/triple.md

 }
 ```

-The other way to write a triple block in Flint is as a [normal form map](https://github.com/ont-app/igraph#normal-form) of the [IGraph protocol](https://github.com/ont-app/igraph).
+The other way to write a triple block in Flint is the [normal form](https://github.com/ont-app/igraph#normal-form) of the [IGraph protocol](https://github.com/ont-app/igraph).
 Each normal form map associates subjects with predicate-object maps, and each predicate-object map associates predicates with object sets.
 The example:
 ```clojure
 {:prefixes {:foaf "<http://xmlns.com/foaf/0.1/>"}
  :select   [?name ?age]